seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-diff.rst

 -----------

-If **llvm-diff** finds no differences between the modules, it will exit with 0 and produce no output.
+If **llvm37-diff** finds no differences between the modules, it will exit with 0 and produce no output.
 Otherwise it will exit with a non-zero value.